Admission Arrangements 2023/24

 Parents should be aware that attending the nursery class does not mean your child will automatically transfer to the reception class at this school.
-You will still need to apply at the appropriate time for a place for your child in a reception class, using the council’s Common Application Form, as described in this prospectus.
+You will still need to apply at the appropriate time for a place for your child through the local authority, as described below.

-Applications should be made directly to the local authority; Selsdon Primary School does not require a SIF.
+Applications for Reception should be made directly to the local authority where the child resides, using the Common Application Form.
+Selsdon Primary School does not require a Supplementary Information Form (SIF).

-Where there are medical grounds (supported by documentation from a registered medical practitioner) for admitting the child to this school (see Note 4).
+- Where there are medical grounds (supported by documentation from a registered medical practitioner) for admitting the child to this school.
+(Note 3)

-Proximity of the child’s home to the school, with those living nearer being accorded the higher priority (see Notes 5 and 6).
+- Proximity of the child’s home to the school, with those living nearer being accorded the higher priority.
+(Notes 4 & 5)

 Distance will be used as a tiebreaker for each oversubscription criterion.
 Where distance is the same for pupils, the authority will use random allocation.
 This will be independently verified.

 All applications received by the local authority after the deadline will be considered to be late applications.
 Late applications will be considered after those received on time.
 If, following consideration of all applicants the school is oversubscribed, parents may request that their child is placed on the school’s waiting list.